eXascaleInfolab/2018-RecovDB/README.md

 - You might also need to configure the Python path:

-  - Install Anaconda2 from: https://docs.anaconda.com/anaconda/install/ in your 'HOME' folder
+  - Install Anaconda2 from: https://docs.anaconda.com/anaconda/install/ onto your 'HOME' folder

   - Add the following line to (.profile or .bash_profile): `export PYTHONPATH="${PYTHONPATH}:'HOME'/anaconda2/lib/python2.7/site-packages/"`